beginning of content

 What causes cancer?

-It’s not always clear why cancer develops, but there are factors that significantly increase the risk of some cancers.
+It's not always clear why cancer develops, but some things can significantly increase your chances of cancer.
+These include:

 Sometimes cancer runs in families.
 You can inherit genes that make you more likely to get cancer.

-In other cases, cancer is associated with an infection.
+In other cases, cancer is linked to an infection.
 For example, cervical cancer is associated with some types of human papillomavirus (HPV) infection.

-Being exposed to some chemicals and dust can also increase your risk of developing some cancers.
+Exposure to some chemicals can also increase your risk of developing some cancers.

 When should I see my doctor?